JSydll/emx-base-stack/documentation/main.md

 # Documentation

-In this documentation, some of the main concepts of an updateable Linux system are described and/or useful resources are linked.
+In this documentation, some of the main concepts of an updateable Linux system are described and useful resources are linked.

 ## Contents